About the Staff Council

 The workforce behind the Staff Council is in its permanent and standing committees.
 In addition, the Staff Council appoints staff representatives that serve on University-wide committees.

 Any staff member employed in regular status and has an FTE of at least .50 is eligible to serve on the Staff Council.
 The Staff Council encourages full and equal participation - no staff member is denied full and equal participation for reasons of race, nationality, sex, sexual orientation, gender identity, religion, political belief, age or disability.
 In addition, all staff, regardless of status or FTE, is allowed to participate in any Staff Council standing committee whether or not he or she is an elected representative on the Council.

-In September of 2020, the Staff Council approved the reading of a land acknowledgement at the beginning of each Business meeting.
-Learn more about the land aknowledgement on UNM's DEI website.
+In September of 2020, the Staff Council approved the reading of a land acknowledgment at the beginning of each Business meeting.
+Learn more about the land acknowledgment on UNM's DEI website.

 The institution’s last comprehensive accreditation review occurred in April 2009, resulting in a full 10-year reaffirmation of accreditation.
-The link to the UNM 2009 Self Study Report, as well as other information regarding accreditation can be found here: http://accreditation.unm.edu
+Read the UNM 2009 Self Study Report, as well as other information regarding accreditation.